 (Produced by Paul Cohen)

 A 'Fifties rockabilly pioneer taking a brief fling at mainstream country success...
-Singer Haydon Thompson (also spelled "Hayden") was born in Mississippi, grew up on a farm, and cut his first single back in 1954, while still a teenager.
-According to the liner notes on this album, Thompson made his way up to Chicago where he worked as a bus driver, all the while nurturing a dream of a career in music.
+Singer Haydon Thompson grew up on a Mississippi farm, and cut his first single back in 1954, while still a teenager, and was one of the first generation of artists to record for the Sun Records label.
+According to the liner notes on this album, Thompson made his way up to Chicago where he worked as a bus driver, all the while nurturing a dream of continuing his career in music.
 The country thing didn't work out -- this was his only album for Kapp -- but like many '50s rockers, he got a second wind thanks to the European rockabilly revival, with reissues and later recordings galore...
 I think this was his only full-on country album, though.
+[Note: His first name is sometimes spelled as "Hayden."
+Same guy.]

-Hayden Thompson "Rock-A-Billy Gal: The Sun Years Plus" (Bear Family Records) (CD)
+Hayden Thompson "Rock-A-Billy Gal: The Sun Years Plus" (Bear Family Records, 2008)

 Various Artists "MAKIN' SURE IT'S MASONITE" (1975) (LP)